memgraph/docs/docs/tutorials/install-memgraph-on-windows-10.md

 ---
 id: install-memgraph-windows-10
-title: Install Memgraph DB and Memgraph Lab on Windows 10
+title: Install MemgraphDB and Memgraph Lab on Windows 10
-sidebar_label: Install Memgraph DB and Memgraph Lab on Windows 10
+sidebar_label: Install MemgraphDB and Memgraph Lab on Windows 10
 ---

-### Introduction
+## Introduction

-In this tutorial, you will install both Memgraph DB and Memgraph Lab on Windows 10.
+In this tutorial, you will install both MemgraphDB and Memgraph Lab on Windows 10.
 You will then test each installation by running a few basic queries to make sure that everything is working correctly.

-[Memgraph DB](https://memgraph.com/product/) is a native, in-memory graph database built for real-time business-critical applications.
-Memgraph supports strongly-consistent ACID transactions, and uses the [Cypher query language](/cypher-manual/) for structuring, manipulating, and exploring data.
+[MemgraphDB](https://memgraph.com/product/) is a native, in-memory graph database built for real-time business-critical applications.
+Memgraph supports strongly-consistent ACID transactions and uses the [Cypher query language](/cypher-manual/) for structuring, manipulating, and exploring data.

 [Memgraph Lab](https://memgraph.com/product/lab/) is a lightweight and intuitive